 - Your age: Some plans charge more based on age, because advancing age tends to bring more illnesses.

 - The level of cover you need for redundancy income protection insurance: Plans are usually priced at a rate per £100 of monthly benefit.

 - How long you want benefits to be paid for: This is usually restricted to a maximum of 12 or 24 months.

 - The length of time you could wait for a claim being paid by your redundancy income protection insurance plan.
 The usual minimum waiting period is 30 days before you can claim.
 In some cases the benefit can be backdated to the first day out of work.
 Other waiting periods available are 30, 60 or up to 180 days.

 - Whether you take an initial ‘free’ period of cover – e.g. 3 months.
 You will however pay a higher premium after the free period ends.

 - Occupation: some plans charge more for occupations they consider more at risk.

-The benefits will only start from the day you are officially redundant, not the day you take garden leave or holidays owed.
-For claims to continue you must not do any paid work of any kind – even for a day, and you must be registered at a Jobcentre and actively be looking for work.
+The benefits will only commence from the day you are officially redundant, not the day you take garden leave or holidays owed.
+Because the cover is for being totally out of work, for claims to continue you must not do any kind of paid work – even for a day.
+Registration for work at a Jobcentre Plus office is essential and claimants must actively be looking for work.

 An important warning: read the small print of your unemployment income protection insurance policy summary.
-Many claims can be declined on technicalities and you should fully understand the restrictions and clauses before taking the contract out.
+Most importantly many claims can be declined on technicalities, and you should fully understand the restrictions and clauses before taking the contract out.